top of page

 4. HOSPICE CO-INSURANCE & CO-PAYMENTS

 Medicare Part A covers Hospice care, but there can be a few co-payments.
-For instance, with just Original Medicare, you have to pay $5 per prescription drug.
+For instance, with Original Medicare alone, you must pay $5 per prescription.
 And if your hospice facility needs to temporarily move you to another facility, like a nursing home, you’ll have to pay 5% of respite care costs.
-With Part A hospice care co-payment coverage, all these co-payments would be taken care of, so hospice would essentially be free.
+With Part A hospice care co-payment coverage, all these co-payments would be covered, so hospice would essentially be free.

 5. CARE AT A SKILLED NURSING FACILITY OR SNF

-If you receive care from skilled nursing or therapy staff.
-These facilities can be part of a nursing home or even a hospital and are registered as SNF's by Medicare.
-Treatment in SNF's includes physical therapy, audiology, occupational therapy, and others.
+Suppose you receive care from skilled nursing or therapy staff.
+These facilities may be part of a nursing home or a hospital and are registered as SNFs with Medicare.
+Treatment in SNFs includes physical therapy, audiology, occupational therapy, and others.

 6. PART A DEDUCTIBLE